 Changes in coverage or loss of insurance?
 We can help.
 Here’s what to do to avoid a disruption in your treatment.

-If your insurance plan has changed their coverage of COSENTYX®, it may be due to a change to their prescription drug formulary list.
+If your insurance plan has changed their coverage of COSENTYX® (secukinumab), it may be due to a change to their prescription drug formulary list.
 Most insurance plans have a list of preferred and covered medications called a formulary.
 This list may be re-evaluated every year based on a number of factors, including cost, safety, and effectiveness of the medication.
-In some instances, the insurance plan might remove COSENTYX from their formulary and exclude it from coverage, which may force a non-medical switch to another medication.
+In some instances, the insurance plan might remove COSENTYX from their formulary and exclude it from coverage, which may force a non-medical change to another medication.
 A change to your medication for a non-medical reason, especially during the COVID-19 pandemic, may be challenging.
 If it’s important to you to stay on COSENTYX, a medication you and your doctor decided is the best choice for you, here are steps you can take.

 If your insurance coverage has changed: